brainfoolong/unity-music-visualizer/README.md

 You can find a ready to use binary download for windows in the releases section.
 This is the improved version but it also contains a little watermark.

 If you want donate a few bucks for my work, feel free to check this out: https://paypal.me/brainfoolong

+The integrated music track is my own and is free to use.

+# Installation

+* Git clone or download zip and extract to a directory
+* Open up in Unity and load the "Scene/Demo"
+* Hit play